dlhinkley/duanesrepo/README.md

 duanesrepo
 ==========

+WARNING: These are only examples and are not complete, some files were intentionally left out.

-Examples of Duane's work in Java
+Examples of Duane's work in PHP and Java.